 - 1. Lapse risk shock.
 In response to lessons learned from Covid-19 pandemic, scenarios of (1) one-year significant and (2) long term moderate increase of lapse rates was examined.
 Impact on best estimate liabilities, own funds, SCR and MCR values were estimated. - 2.
 Lapse and equity combined shock.
 Shock (1) in combination with equity value decrease was processed.
-Impact on best estimate liabilities, own funds, SCR and MCR values was estimated. - 3.
-Premium risk for health.
+Impact on best estimate liabilities, own funds, SCR and MCR values was estimated.

+- 3. Premium risk for health.
 Business volume decrease for health NSLT products was estimated.
 Impact on best estimate liabilities, own funds, SCR and MCR values was evaluated. - 4.
 Increase of combined ratio in health.
 Situations of combined loss ratio decreasing by 5%, 20% and increase by 20% were examined.
-Impact on best estimate liabilities, own funds, SCR and MCR values was evaluated.
+Impact on best estimate liabilities, own funds, SCR and MCR values was evaluated. - 5.

-- 5. Change of health claim seasonality.
-Scenario designed to replicate Covid-19 lock-down and post lock-down situation: low claim volumes in beginning of the year compensated by high volumes in the end of year averaging to usual expected claim ratio.
-Spot impact and development in subsequent years on best estimate liabilities, own funds, SCR and MCR values was evaluated. - 6.
-Natural catastrophe scenario.
-Event of arena collapse was examined.
-Largest available arena in the Baltic countries was in scope, insured and ERGO-insured proportions were evaluated regarding current market shares, impact per country was examined.
-Impact on best estimate liabilities, own funds, SCR and MCR values was evaluated. - 7.
 Catastrophe scenarios.
-Events of flood, storm or terrorist attack on separate policyholders were investigated.
-Impact on best estimate liabilities, own funds, SCR and MCR values was evaluated. - 8.
+Events of flood, storm or accident on separate policyholders were investigated.
+Impact on best estimate liabilities, own funds, SCR and MCR values was evaluated. - 6.
 Climate change.
 Mortality and morbidity increase due to climate change was investigated.
-Impact on best estimate liabilities, own funds, SCR and MCR values was evaluated. - 9.
+Impact on best estimate liabilities, own funds, SCR and MCR values was evaluated. - 7.
 Low interest rates in combination with longevity increase.
 Combined situation of interest rate downwards shifts by 100 bps and death probability decrease for annuities was examined.
-Impact on best estimate liabilities, own funds, SCR and MCR values was evaluated. - 10.
-Low interest rates in combination with higher annuity pick-ups after accumulation period.
-Impact of increased volume of annuities with higher guarantees was estimated on best estimate liability, own funds SCR and MCR. - 11.
+Impact on best estimate liabilities, own funds, SCR and MCR values was evaluated. - 8.
 Annuity mortality assumption change.
 Impact of decreased mortality for immediate annuities was examined.
-Impact on best estimate liabilities, own funds, SCR and MCR values was evaluated.
+Impact on best estimate liabilities, own funds, SCR and MCR values was evaluated. - 9.
+Increase of Combined ratio and simultaneous increase of Health NB was investigated.
+Impact on best estimate liabilities, own funds, SCR and MCR values was evaluated. - 10.
+Equity value decrease by 40% and credit spread widening by 20 bps was examined.
+Impact on own funds SCR and MCR values were estimated.

-All the stress situations were modelled using portfolio data as at 31.03.2021.
+All the stress situations were modelled using portfolio data as at 30.03.2022.
 The performed stress tests to evaluate the sensitivity of solvency ratio did not reveal any significant impact on Solvency situation.
 None of the stress tests defined above led to insolvency.